-151. If people or animals are exposed to the GMOs, they could develop flu-like symptoms, eye infections or local inflammation for a short period of time before the virus is cleared by the immune system.
-It is plausible that exposed people or animals could experience an adverse immune response or disease.

-152. The GMO is unlikely to replicate in non-tumour cells to produce further viral particles which are required to sustain an infection.
+- 163. If people or animals are exposed to the GMOs, they could develop flu-like symptoms, eye infections or local inflammation for a short period of time before the virus is cleared by the immune system.
+It is plausible that exposed people or animals could experience an adverse immune response or disease. - 164.
+The GMO is unlikely to replicate in non-tumour cells to produce further viral particles which are required to sustain an infection.
 In addition, any reactions to CD40L would be transient and the GMO would be cleared by the immune system.
 The minimal exposure and transient nature of infection would be expected to result in very mild or negligible symptoms and would also minimise the potential for an adverse immune response to the GMO.
-Therefore, exposure to the GMO is not expected to result in an infection and would not result in an increased disease burden in humans or animals.

-153. Increased CD40L in the host is highly unlikely to result in the production of novel toxic or allergenic compounds.
+Therefore, exposure to the GMO is not expected to result in an infection and would not result in an increased disease burden in humans or animals. - 165.
+Increased CD40L in the host is highly unlikely to result in the production of novel toxic or allergenic compounds.
 The genome of the GMO including the introduced genes has been fully sequenced.
 The introduced gene is expected to facilitate clearance of the GMO.

-154. The GMO encodes human CD40L which is already present in the human population.
-Transfer of this genetic material into wild HAdVs would be expected to enhance an immune response against the HAdV and allow for more rapid clearance by the immune system.

-155. The modifications to E1A affect the ability of E1A to recruit the host cell replication machinery, therefore this genetic material is not expected to confer a selection advantage to wild type HAdVs rapidly cleared and unlikely to cause disease.
-Therefore, this risk scenario does not warrant further detailed assessment.
+It is plausible that in some populations (pregnant or immunosuppressed persons) the higher-than-normal level of CD40L produced by the GMO could worsen some disease symptoms or reduce the capacity of such persons to clear the GMO.
+Persons handling the GMO must be informed of this risk.
+However, persons other than the trial participants would only be exposed to very low levels of the GMO which are not expected to be sufficient to cause an active infection, including for immunosuppressed or pregnant persons. - 166.
+The GMO encodes human CD40L which is already present in the human population.
+Transfer of this genetic material into wild HAdVs would be expected to enhance an immune response against the HAdV and allow for more rapid clearance by the immune system. - 167.
+The modifications to E1A affect the ability of E1A to recruit the host cell replication machinery, therefore this genetic material is not expected to confer a selection advantage to wild type HAdVs